99003655/AppliedSDLC_C4/Readme.md

 1. Integration of main code with the email triggers.
 2. Understanding the requirements of the customer and implementing it accordingly.
 3. Creating the Github workflow.
-4. Woriking as a team and dividing appropriate work to every individual.
+4. Working as a team and dividing appropriate work to every individual.

 # AppliedSDLC_C4